hauke96/osm-changeset-crawler/doc/README.md

 # Pipeline

-XML file → Reader → Parser → Analyzers → CSV file
+.xml/.osm file → Reader → Parser → Analysers → CSV files

 The **reader** (`reader.go`) reads the file line by line and searches for changesets.
 This is simply done by searching for `<changeset ` and `</changeset>` (ans `/>` for single line changesets).